Birgu, also called Vittoriosa, is one of Malta’s oldest cities. It is one of the “Three Cities”: Vittoriosa, Senglea and Cospicua.

 There was music and artsy screenings in the side streets, and revellers stopped to watch and take pictures.

 The Maltese are known for their love of sweets and pastry.
 And what’s a festival without food stalls!?
-I completely identify with this little girl in yellow, looking at all these sweets and thinking: decisions, decisions, decisions!
+I completely identify with the little girl in yellow in the picture below, looking at all these sweets and thinking: decisions, decisions, decisions!

 Having already had my quota of sweets for the day, I did not buy any here – it took great will power!